Update on plans to get the Bridport bioregion into the Doughnut (and other crazy/ genius ideas)

 How it all began

-Exactly two weeks ago tonight I posted a last night off the cuff post on Facebook outlining my plans to Make Things Happen in Bridport, and to begin work on getting the Bridport bioregion in to the Doughnut.
+Exactly two weeks ago tonight I posted a late night off the cuff post on Facebook outlining my plans to Make Things Happen in Bridport, and to begin work on getting the Bridport bioregion in to the Doughnut.

 Here's a quick update of what's happened since then...